 The behind-the-scenes featurettes are educational because you get to see how they developed the prosthetic fin.
 The first time for fish or mammal species, imagine working with a dolphin, teaching her how to use a prosthetic flipper.

 Dolphin Washes Up on the Beach

 Sawyer discovers Winter washes up on the beach.
 He helps her, and the Clearwater Marine Aquarium's emergency response team arrives to help the injured dolphin by bringing her to the aquarium.

-Sawyer is the focus of the movie as we meet the Clearwater Marine Team led by Dr. Clay Haskett (Harry Connick Jr.) and his daughter Hazel (Cozi Zuehlsdorff).
+Sawyer is the movie's focus as we meet the Clearwater Marine Team led by Dr. Clay Haskett (Harry Connick Jr.) and his daughter Hazel (Cozi Zuehlsdorff).

 Winter is a camera charmer because she draws the viewers into her life.
 You cannot help but feel empathy for her plight.
 The animal is doing all the movements with and without the prosthetic fin – brilliant.
 For comical relief, the film has a puckish pelican named Rufus – he is hilarious.